lupyuen/lupyuen.github.io/src/grafana.md

 The Things Network is __Free for Fair Use__, with limits on the __size of messages__ and __how often__ we may send them.

-If we expect to send 10 messages per hour, our message payload size should not exceed __12 bytes__.
+If we expect to send 10 messages per hour, our Message Payload should not exceed __12 bytes__.

-Thus our message payload is __too small for JSON!__ We'll encode with CBOR instead.
+Thus our Message Payload is __too small for JSON!__ We'll encode with CBOR instead.

 [(More about The Things Network limits)](https://lupyuen.github.io/articles/ttn#fair-use-of-the-things-network)